EP Global Learning Festival

 Students simply log into EP, and click on the ‘Competitions’ tab on their student homepage.
-They will then be able to see the ‘Global Learning Festival’ button.
+If they have been registered for the event, they will then be able to see the ‘Global Learning Festival’ button.

-When the Festival begins, they will see a green 'Compete' button.
+When the Festival begins (12pm SGT 5 October 2021), they will see a green 'Compete' button.

 By clicking on this, they will be able to view the English, Maths and/or Science topics and activities included in the event, and choose which ones they'd like to complete.
 They can complete activities from 1, 2 or all 3 subject areas.

 Please note that students won't earn points for any Festival content completed outside of the 5-7 October event window.

 Full rules for EP international competitions are available here.

 Students can spend as little or as much time taking part in the Festival as they wish - though access to the competition is capped at 8 hours per student, per day.

 You might choose to integrate the event into your lessons, or you could encourage students to participate for homework.
 It’s designed to be flexible, so your students can participate in a way that works for you.